-EM Workgroup Recommendation to Council, September 2016
+As revised by EM Workgroup, December 2016

 1. Introduction

 The North Pacific Fishery Management Council (Council) has established an intention to integrate electronic monitoring (EM) tools into the Observer Program for the fixed gear groundfish and halibut fisheries.
 The Council's intent is to develop EM to collect data to be used in catch estimation for this fleet.